cipriantruica/iot-ts-cpd-ad/README.md

 python cdp.py example.csv
 ``

-For the decision use the script in decision.py with the ourpur of the other 2 sripts
+For the decision use the decision.py script with the output of the other 2 scripts

 ``
 python decision.py results_ad.csv results_cpd.csv